CTActual/hoopla-php-framework/install.docs/INSTALLATION.md

 3. Install the Hoopla Web IDE pages in a local web folder.

-	Once you have carved out a web folder on the local server for the IDE--the IDE is not installed on the production server--you will need to install all the files in this repo except for the ones in the "install" and "hfw.export.lib" folders and all root folder PHP files and no non-PHP pages from the root folder (if any) except favicon.ico if you like it.
+	Once you have carved out a web folder on the local server for the IDE--the IDE is not installed on the production server--you will need to install all the files in this repo except for the ones in the "install" and "hfw.export.lib" folders and install all root folder PHP files and no non-PHP pages except favicon.ico if you like it.

 	These will go in the document root of the IDE website on your local server.
 This may also be an alias folder in parallel with other projects.